Can Aktav

-Can Demir Aktav (born 31 August 1994) is a Turkish footballer player who plays as a defender for Çankaya.
+Can Demir Aktav (born 31 August 1994) is a Turkish football player who plays as a defender for Çankaya.

 Professional career

 Aktav was a youth footballer for Konya Anadolu Selçukspor, and was a constant starter for them before his transfer to Konyaspor.
 Can made his professional debut for Konyaspor in a 2-1 Süper Lig win over Çaykur Rizespor on 21 January 2017.